zeroSteiner/AdvancedHTTPServer/README.md

    redundant prefix removed
  - The `hmac_key` option is not longer supported
  - A single `AdvancedHTTPServer` instance can now be bound to multiple ports
+ - The handler_map and rpc_handler_map attributes are now class attributes by default

 ## Powered By AdvancedHTTPServer
  - [King Phisher](https://github.com/securestate/king-phisher) Phishing Campaign Toolkit